 Value and Duration

 Newton International Fellowships last for two years.
 Funding consists of £24,000 per annum for subsistence costs, and up to £8,000 per annum research expenses, as well as a one-off payment of up to £3,000 for relocation expenses.
 Awards include a contribution to the overheads incurred, at a rate of 50% of the total award to the visiting researcher.

 Applicants may also be eligible to receive follow on Alumni funding following the tenure of their Fellowship to support networking activities with UK-based researchers.

 Additional Fellowships will be supported through the Newton Fund, specifically for applicants from Newton Fund partner countries, subject to available funding.
-This new initiative aims to develop long-term sustainable growth and welfare of partner countries through building research and innovation capacity, and forms part of the UK's Official Development Assistance commitment.
-Newton Fund countries (for applications in the humanities and social sciences) include Brazil, Mexico, South Africa and Turkey.
+This initiative aims to develop long-term sustainable growth and welfare of partner countries through building research and innovation capacity, and forms part of the UK's Official Development Assistance commitment.

 Application form and scheme notes available from 23 January 2019

 Applicant deadline 27 March 2019 (3pm UK time)

 Results announced approximately 6 months after the closure of the round